toddbranch/ECE382/notes/L3/index.md

 | 10 |  @Rn	| Register indirect |
 | 11 |  @Rn+	| Register indirect with post-increment |

+Let's try a couple to get us familiar with the process.

-First, let's convert a single-operand instruction - `SXT r10`
+First, let's convert a single-operand instruction - `SXT r10` - from our disassembly, `c020:	8a 11       	sxt	r10`

 The first six bits are always `000100`.
 Next comes the opcode, which we'll look up - it's `011`.
 Since this is a word instruction, B/W will be `0` - byte would be 1.
-We'll learn about addressing modes tomorrow, but the addressing mode we use here is called Register Direct and is coded by `00`.
+We'll learn about addressing modes tomorrow, but the addressing mode we use here is called Register Direct because we're referencing the value contained in a register and is coded by `00`.
 Finally, we have to specify our destination register r10 - what's the binary for 10?  `1010`.
-So our hand-assembled machine code instruction is `0001000110001010` or `8a 11` in little-endian hex.
+So our hand-assembled machine code instruction is `0001 0001 1000 1010` or `8a 11` in little-endian hex.

-Let's try a relative jump instruction - `JMP $0` - this instruction would jump to itself, a forever loop.
+Let's try a relative jump instruction - `JMP $-24` - from our disassembly, `c028:	f3 3f       	jmp	$-24     	;abs 0xc010`.
+This instruction jumps back to the start of our code - -24 from 0xc028.

 The first 3 bits will always be `001`.
 Next, we'll find the condition code - `111`.
-Finally, we need to calculate the PC offset - -2 in our case, since the PC increments immediately when we execute an instruction.
+Finally, we need to calculate the PC offset - -26 in our case, since the PC increments immediately when we execute an instruction.
 Remember, we're jumping 2x the sign-extended offset.
-So our jump is going to be -1 or `1111111111`.
-So our hand-assembled machine code instruction is `0011111111111111` or `ff 3f` in little-endian hex.
+So our jump is going to be -13 or `1111110011`.
+So our hand-assembled machine code instruction is `0011 1111 1111 0011` or `f3 3f` in little-endian hex.

+Let's try a two-operand instruction - `mov r10, r9` - from our disassembly, `c026:	09 4a       	mov	r10,	r9`.

+The first 4 bits are the opcode, which we'll look up - it's `0100`.
+Next, we need to indicate the source register - r10, which is `1010` in binary.
+Next, we need to know the addressing mode of the destination.
+It's Register Direct - `0`, it only needs a single bit because there are only two ways the destination can be addressed.
+Next, we need to know if it's a byte or word instruction.
+It's a word, so `0`.
+Finally, source addressing mode - also Register Direct, so `00`.
+Finally, we need the destination register, r9 - `1001`.
+So our hand-assembled machine code instruction is `0100 1010 0000 1001` or `09 4a` in little-endian hex.

+**Tough One!** - this introduces some addressing concepts, which we'll discuss next lesson.
+Potentially a teaser.

-Let's try a two-operand instruction - `add.b #0xC7, r10`.
+Let's try another two-operand instruction - `add.b #0xC7, r10` - from our disassembly, `c014:	7a 50 c7 00 	add.b	#199,	r10	;#0x00c7`.

 The first 4 bits are the opcode, which we'll look up - it's `0101`.
 Next, we need to indicate the source register.
 Since we're using an immediate, we'll look at the word following our instruction - the instruction pointed to by the PC  - so the source is the PC `0000`.
 Next, we need to know the addressing mode of the destination.
 It's Register Direct - `0`, it only needs a single bit because there are only two ways the destination can be addressed.
 Next, we need to know if it's a byte or word instruction.
 It's a byte, so `1`.
 Finally, source addressing mode - PC indirect , so Register Indirect with a post increment - `11`.
 Finally, we need the destination register, r10 - `1010`.
-So our hand-assembled machine code instruction is `0101000001111010` or `7a 50` in little-endian hex.
+So our hand-assembled machine code instruction is `0101 0000 0111 1010` or `7a 50` in little-endian hex.

+Easy enough?!